 So without fail, the pair of speakers we’ll be going over today pretty much fall in to that exact same category.

-To say that they’re tempting is definitely an understatement.
+To say that they’re awesome is definitely an understatement.

-This is the Klipsch R 41M Review. 😉
+This is the Klipsch R-41M bookshelf speakers review!

 See one of my favorite things about Klipsch speakers by far would have to be their appearance.
 I feel as though they have some of the most attractive looking speakers in the industry.